Multifaceted Emotion Regulation Theory (MERT) © Simone de Hoogh – Preliminary Version

 Neurodiverse children need a different style of parenting, teaching and counselling

-- MERT reflects on emotions of (more)able neurodiverse individuals as qualitatively different from the norm and are expressed in different forms on different levels and can be regulated accordingly towards positive change.
+- MERT reflects on emotions of (more)able neurodiverse individuals as qualitatively different from the norm and are expressed in different forms in different facets and can be regulated accordingly towards positive change.

 - MERT aims to improve